 We found ourselves entering another door that opened into a huge hall.
 One wall was made entirely of glass and offered a sweeping view of the runway.
 Looking down, I noticed a few armed military officers driving pass in their jeep.
 To my left, near the door through which we just entered, stood a wooden desk.
 A gentleman in uniform standing behind the desk offered absolutely no help whatsoever.
 When asked about where we were supposed to go next, he muttered something in Arabic which confused our Emirati companions even more.
 I took their befuddled facial expressions to mean that the airport staff did not have a clue on what to do with us.

 After what seemed like an entire day, we were finally called and permitted to leave the room.
 We walked down a slope that led us to the lower level of the building where the passport control booths were located.
 This room was as crowded as the one we just left.
 We were instructed to form four queues, one for the ladies and three for the men.
-We formed the queues neatly for 30 minutes, after which everyone just stood wherever there was space thereby ending any concept of a straight line.
+We formed the queues neatly for about 30 minutes, after which everyone began losing patience and just stood wherever space was found, thereby ending any concept of a straight line.

 If a staff needed to ask or say something to another staff, they simply raised their voices and literally shouted the question out.
-“HEY ABDULLAH!,” a staff from counter number 1 would, for example, shout at a staff at counter number 12 that is located across the huge room,”DO YOU HAVE ANY MORE OF THESE FORMS?”
+“HEY ABDULLAH!” a staff from counter number 1 would, for example, shout at a staff at counter number 12 that is located across the other end of the massive room,”DO YOU HAVE ANY MORE OF THESE FORMS?”
 Counter number 12 would shout back,”WHAT?
 OH, THOSE FORMS!
 YES, I HAVE A FEW MORE OF THOSE.”

 Women had it easy at the passport control section.
 While men had to answer a few questions, had to be photographed and their fingerprints taken, women simply had to stand quietly for a couple of minutes, waiting for the nice officer to stamp their passports.

-The man brought us to an open area with orange-colored benches and asked us to wait for the other members of the group to arrive.
+The man brought us to an open area with orange-coloured benches and instructed us to wait for the other members of the group to arrive.
 They offered us bottles of Zam Zam water and packets of juice to drink.
 There were also fresh dates and cupcakes.
 There were huge electric fans but we were still perspiring.
-There were people everywhere we looked, travelers who were already exhausted and hungry.
+There were people everywhere we looked, travellers who were already exhausted and hungry.
 I was extremely grateful for the Zam Zam water bottles.

 The group leader took our passports from us.
 The idea of not having our passports with us and giving them over to those strange men— who neither spoke English nor gave us any written proof of having our passports with them—made Masood very nervous.

-However, this was how it worked during Hajj: the moment a pilgrim lands in Saudi Arabia, he or she needs to hand over the passport to the group leader who, in turn, keeps the passport safe and takes the responsibility to show passport to authorities who ask for it.
-The pilgrim will now see his or her passport again only after Hajj, upon departing the Kingdom of Saudi Arabia.
+However, this was how it worked during Hajj: the moment a pilgrim lands in Saudi Arabia, he or she needs to hand over their passport to the group leader who, in turn, keeps the passport safe and takes the responsibility of showing the passports to the authorities who ask for it.
+The pilgrim will now see his or her passport again only after Hajj, just before departing the Kingdom of Saudi Arabia.